axeluhl/sailing-analytics/wiki/onboarding.md

 #### Further hints
 - Configure Eclipse to use Chrome or Firefox as the default browser
-- Install the GWT Browser Plugin (Chrome or Firefox) for the GWT Development mode
+- Install the GWT Browser Plugin (Chrome or Firefox; as of this writing (2013-11-05), Firefox is the only platform where the plug-in runs stably) for the GWT Development mode

 #### Additional steps required for Android projects